Reduction in calls to council contact centres

 A single view of the customer

-In the 'CRM age' of the noughties this was logical but in 2019, when digital services can be better than alternative channels, it is about something else:
+In the 'CRM age' of the noughties this was logical, but in 2020, when digital services can be better than alternative channels, we should look at this in a different way:

 A single view of the council